buzzqw/TUS/OBSS/OBSSv2-eng.md

 ## Magic in Combat

-A spellcaster who casts a spell while in combat (has an opponent in melee or is targeted from a distance) is considered Distracted.
+A spellcaster who casts a spell while in combat (has an opponent in melee or is targeted from a distance) is considered Distracted if they are severely distracted, impeded, disturbed, bleeding, grappled, trying to hide the casting of magic, or have been wounded in the same round.

 ## Modifiers in Attack or Defense